BeyondMelee/BeyondMelee.github.io/collections/_characters/falcon.md

 over: Gentleman is now consistent.
 Nipple fire spikes.
 That’s it.
 ---

-Falcon:PlCa
+(Switched to PAL base, so these are changes from PAL default)

-switched to PAL base, so this is changes from PAL default
+<span style="color:cyan">Knee:</span>

-knee changed to NTSC
+Changed to NTSC

-nipple spike added fire effect
+Spike Hitbox:

-(note, need to make side b pass through projectiles like in NTSC)
+added fire effect